Pentagon Will Shoot Down a Hypersonic Missile in 2027

 The Pentagon has finally put a date on the test that proves America can shoot down a hypersonic missile.
-The Missile Defense Agency (MDA) confirmed last week that a counter-hypersonic live-fire intercept test is now scheduled for fiscal year 2027 — Mach 5 chasing Mach 5, at altitudes and speeds the United States has never publicly engaged before.
+The Missile Defense Agency (MDA) confirmed this week that a counter-hypersonic live-fire intercept test, known as Project Maverick, is now scheduled for fiscal year 2027 — Mach 5 chasing Mach 5, at altitudes and speeds the United States has never publicly engaged before.

 Until now, “counter-hypersonic” has lived in PowerPoint slides and concept videos.
 By 2027, it has to live in a desert range with a fireball at the end.